teambit/docs/docs/getting-started/1-quick-start.md

   }
 ```

-To have the component managed by Bit, you need to use the following command:
+To track a component by Bit, use:

 ```sh
 $ bit add components/ui/button